QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 Many common building blocks are required for all these cases for adequate management of schedules and related scheduled actions.

-This document provides the applicability statement on how the TVR (Time-Variant Routing) data model may be used for scheduling in specific time variant network cases, to meet the requirements of a set of representative TVR use cases described in
+This document provides an applicability statement on how the Time-Variant Routing (TVR) data model may be used for scheduling in specific time variant network cases, to meet the requirements of a set of representative TVR use cases described in
 {{?I-D.ietf-tvr-requirements}}.
 By leveraging a reference framework presented in this